GabLeRoux/gableroux.com/_drafts/install-redmine.md

 featured_image: /images/redmine-centos.jpg
 ---

-A colleague had to install [redmine][redmine] once and I gave this a look.
+A coworker had to install [redmine][redmine], I didn't know the tool, but I like challenges.
 Turns out [redmine documentation for centos] is getting old, we gave a try and wow, this is not as easy as it seems.

 <!-- more -->

-If you are here because you want to install redmine from scratch, I really suggest you use something like the [one click digital ocean image](https://www.digitalocean.com/community/tutorials/how-to-use-the-digitalocean-one-click-install-redmine-on-ubuntu-14-04-image), it will take you 5 minutes and you'll be done.
+If you are here because you want to install redmine from scratch, I strongly suggest you to use something like the [one click digital ocean image](https://www.digitalocean.com/community/tutorials/how-to-use-the-digitalocean-one-click-install-redmine-on-ubuntu-14-04-image), it will take you 5 minutes and you'll be done.

 ## Still there?

 Close your eyes, this will be ugly.